 It’s late.
 You are in your hotel room getting ready to get some rest after a long flight, a full day of business or hours of sightseeing in a new city.
 The phone rings.
 It’s the desk requesting confirmation on your credit card number and expiration date.
 You provide the information; give a fleeting thought to wondering why they can’t keep these numbers straight and go to sleep.
 Your next credit card statement arrives full of charges you never made.
 It wasn’t the front desk calling after all.

 Of course you can dispute these charges but why go through the hell that can entail?
 Don’t put yourself in a position to have your credit card rejected because your limit has been used up by someone else.
+If you’re out of town and your card is shut down it may a couple of days to get a new one.

 Never give out any credit card information on an incoming call.
 Asking for a number to call back is not enough.
 Clever thieves will come up with one.
 Independently acquire the number and call it.
 If you find out that the call was a scam, report it to the front desk immediately.